 How To Move A Business Office

 Moving a business differs from moving a home.
-However, just like moving a home requires thorough planning, so does the relocation of a business office.
+However, just like moving a home (or a house) requires thorough planning, so does the relocation of a business office.

 Plan The Move